 Each steam-generating unit would be provided with electro-static precipitators.
 Each precipitator will have two parallel gas paths, any of which can be isolated for maintenance when required, keeping the other path in operation.
 Each path will have fields in series for collection of fly ash.
-The ESP will be designed for outlet dust burden not exceeding 50 mg/Nm3 at 100% MCR.
+The ESP will be designed for outlet dust burden not exceeding 30 mg/Nm3 at 100% MCR and one field in stand by condition.